-PUBLIC COMMENT PERIOD - Members of the public desiring to speak on items on the Joint Meeting Agenda of the Policy Committees, must fill out and present a Public Comment Card to the Assistant prior to speaking.
-Comments will be limited to three (3) minutes per speaker.
-The Chair has the discretion to reduce the time limit based upon the number of speakers.
+PUBLIC COMMENT PERIOD - Members of the public desiring to speak on items on the Agenda, or items not on the Agenda, but within the purview of the Committee, must fill out and present a Public Comment Card to the Assistant prior to speaking.
+Comments will be limited to three (3) minutes per speaker provided that the Chair has the discretion to reduce this time limit based upon the number of speakers.
 The Chair may limit the total time for all public comments to twenty (20) minutes.